George Thwaites

 Other interests include curling, travel, gardening, politics and sports.

-I began to write poetry and short stories in 2016.
-Since then, I have written in excess of eighty poems and short stories, been published in national anthologies, collaborated with others to write hymns, and read my poetry in public.
 The book, 48 Hours – A Story of Choices was my first ‘long short story’ or ‘novelette’ and self-published in September 2024.
 Stories from the Bench was written in the autumn of 2024 as if on inspirational steroids, taking but a month from idea to ‘complete for editing’.
 Self-published in December 2024, this book has helped me to learn a lot more about writing and publishing.